Transmind/KK-Django-Project/README.md

 7. Explore "http://localhost:8000/" in your broswer to test the app locally.

-8. Push the app to Platform.sh, have fun with friends!
+8. Push the app to Platform.sh to make it live on internet, have fun with friends!

    Please refer to chapter #20 of the book for detailed instructions of pushing project onto platform.sh platform.